Skip to main content

 • “I did however experience a few graphical glitches.”

-• “My only real complaint with the game has to do with the fact that the graphics settings sync with the game's save it seems like.”
+• “My only real complaint with the game has to do with the fact that the graphics settings sync with the game's save file.”

 • “If you often switch between playing on the Steam Deck and desktop, it can get pretty annoying having to change the graphics settings every time.”